auraecosystem/jlab.org/source/pages.rst

 GitLab Pages
 ------------

-GitLab Pages is a feature that allows you to publish static websites directly from a repository in GitLab.
+GitLab Pages is a feature that allows you to publish static websites directly from a repository hosted on ``code.jlab.org``.

 To use it: